cypressious/cypressious.github.io/content/posts/2020-07-20-sudou-graph-theory.md

 ![](./images/sudoku-graph1_after.png)

 If, however, the tuple is part of a bigger component, then it must be useful, i.e. there are candidates that can be eliminated.
-In our original case, the tuple helps us eliminate us 1 and 9 from the rest of the component.
+In our original case, the tuple helps us eliminate 1 and 9 from the rest of the component.

 ![](./images/sudoku-graph1_colored.png)